Get started

 • Reliability: One failure domain instead of three

-For any application where voice interaction needs to feel conversational (companions, tutoring, voice agents, interactive characters) the difference between 1.5 seconds and 400 milliseconds is the difference between a demo and a product.
+For any application where voice interaction needs to feel conversational (companions, tutoring, voice agents, interactive media) the difference between 1.5 seconds and 400 milliseconds is the difference between a demo and a product.

 How We Evaluated